CodingDango/sfml-calculator/README.md

 # Changes to be made
 1. (!DONE) Clean up the main function (Encapsulate It)
 2. (!DONE) Changes to the notification sprite.
-  - the position of the notification png, should be below the operator character. not left to it.
+  - the position of the notification png, should be below the operator character.
-  - The design, make it more horizontal
+  - it should be an image rather than pure text.
 3. (!Scrapped, I prefer the current structure) Create a base pure base class UIEntity, since currently all entities require hovering, clicking, and updating.